 Instructions

 - Prep squash.
-Place squash slices in a large bowl and toss with olive oil, salt, and pepper until evenly coated.
+Place the butternut squash cubes in a large bowl and toss with olive oil, salt, and pepper until evenly coated.

-- Air fry squash.
+- Air fry butternut squash.
 Place the squash in your air fryer in an even layer.
-Air fry the squash for 20 minutes at 390 degrees, stirring or flipping halfway through to evenly cook all the pieces.
+Some may be overlapping slightly and that's okay, as long as it's not in a tall pile.
+Air fry the squash for 20-22 minutes at 390 degrees, stirring or flipping halfway through to evenly cook all the pieces.
 The number of batches you need to do will depend on your air fryer (see notes).
-The squash is done when the edges are browned, and the thickest pieces can be easily pierced by a fork.
+The squash is done when the edges are golden brown, and the thickest pieces can be easily pierced by a fork.
 Once done, remove from the air fryer and serve!

 Notes

-- Air fryer.
-We use a 5-quart Ninja Foodi, which is perfect for air frying approximately 2 pounds of squash at once.
-If I used less squash, I would reduce the cook time to 15-18 minutes, depending on how much squash is covering the bottom.
+- Air fryer size.
+I use a 5-quart Ninja Foodi, which is perfect for air frying up to 4 cups of cubed squash at one time.
+For less squash (such as 2 cups of cubes), reduce the cook time to 15-18 minutes, depending on how much squash is covering the bottom.
 If you have a smaller or larger air fryer, you may need to adjust the amount of squash and cook time accordingly.
 The best way to achieve great results is to check halfway through to see how quickly the squash is cooking!

-- Oven fry.
-You don't need an air fryer for this recipe!
-To oven fry the squash, preheat your oven to 425 degrees and roast squash for 25-30 minutes (depends on your oven; check for doneness by seeing if squash can be easily pierced with a fork and starting to brown on edges).
-Just like with the air fryer, stir the squash halfway through to get an even heat exposure.
+- Oven roast.
+No air fryer?
+Roast butternut squash cubes in your oven at 400 degrees for 25-30 minutes (depends on your oven; check for doneness by seeing if squash can be easily pierced with a fork and starting to brown on edges).
+Just like with the air fryer, stir the squash halfway through to get even heat exposure.

 - Cook Time: 20 minutes